Lower Umpqua Hospital Financial Services

 Paying your bill:

-Our patient account representatives are available to assist you, Monday through Thursday from 8:30 am to 4:30 pm.
-Payment of bills may be made during normal business hours at the main registration desk, at the business office or by telephone.
+Our patient account representative is available to assist you, Monday through Friday from 7:30 am to 4:00 pm.
+Payments of bills may be made during normal business hours at the Lower Umpqua Hospital main entrance, located in the old Gift Shop.
 You may also make payments online 24 hours per day, seven days per week through our Online Portal.
-Click here to make a payment.

 What about payment arrangements?